 While urban areas tend to offer higher salaries, the cost of living is also higher.
 Salaries in rural areas tend to be lower, but you’ll likely spend less for rent and other expenses.

 In additional to a full salary, many corps members are eligible for AmeriCorps benefits including federal funding to help pay off student loans and cover some of the costs incurred while earning your teaching certification.

 Depending on where you teach and when the school year begins there, you can expect your first paycheck between late August and late September during your first year.
 This means it can take from 3-6 weeks after the start of the school year to receive your first paycheck.

-There are several financial aid programs available to ease your transition into the classroom and help with moving expenses and certification costs.
+There are several financial support programs available to ease your transition into the classroom and help with moving expenses and certification costs.
 We offer a baseline $5,000 Transitional Financial Support to assist all corps members so that you can focus on your transition and preparing for students.
 You can also learn more about our financial suport, including need-based financial support packages.

 As a full-time teacher, you are entitled to medical benefits through your specific employer.
 Plans and costs vary, depending on where you teach.